Main Activities: three half-day options, described below. Pick two to make a full day.

 • Surveying: using replicas of 3 ancient Egyptian surveying tools (plumb line, level, and set square), children examine surfaces in the classroom to see if they are vertical, horizontal, or right angles.
 They think about how these tools might have been used to make the pyramid blocks.

-• Making pyramids from card nets.
-Children are taught how to cut, fold and glue a card shape to make a replica of the Great Pyramid, and glue it onto a base which they paint a sand colour.
+• Making pyramids from card.
+There are two options.
+The easier one is to make pyramids from card nets.
+Children are taught how to cut, fold and glue a card shape to make a replica of the Great Pyramid.

 • Building with blocks: children build their own pyramid from wooden blocks, to try out methods of stacking, and to see how specially shaped casing stones were needed (and what the types of casing stones are), in order to create the original, smooth look of the pyramids.

-Children see a variety of artefacts relating to pharaohs, gods and the afterlife.
+Children see a variety of artefacts relating to Tutankhamun and other pharaohs.
 The artefacts are copies, most of which I made myself.
 You can see photos of them on this page and here.
 This activity teaches children about the items and their meanings, and will inspire them to create their own works of art.

-Artefacts include: statuettes (gods, a pharaoh, sphinx, scarab beetle, shabti, Tut's coffin, Tut's mask), Tut's scarab pectoral, a pharaoh's bracelet (see below), Tut's dagger, a papyrus painting (the weighing of the heart scene), a relief of a pharaoh and Ra, and an obelisk.
+Artefacts include: statuettes (Anubis, a pharaoh, sphinx, scarab beetle, shabti, Tut's coffin, Tut's mask), Tut's scarab pectoral, a pharaoh's bracelet (see below), Tut's dagger, and a relief of a pharaoh and Ra.

 I will give a short lesson on how to paint accurately with acrylic paint (e.g. dry brush after washing it, correct mistakes, keep hand steady by resting it on the table, only touch with the tip of the brush).

-The methods and materials have been carefully designed so that children can make artefacts of high quality and durability.
-They are also differentiated by difficulty level so you can assign a suitable task to each child.
-Photos of the artefacts are shown here.
+The method and materials have been carefully designed so that children can make a replica of high quality and durability.

 Feedback from Teachers On the Egyptian Workshops